 3) Rework the audio/video player to create a clearer structure and place more emphasis on descriptions and recommended content

 This case study is purely conceptual and is not affiliated with the company presented.
-If you're into underground music make sure to check out Boiler Room here
+If you're into underground music make sure to check out the latest version of the Boiler Room app here